Broxmouth: Settlement Sequence

 Broxmouth hillfort was inhabited for around 1000 years.
 There is evidence of human activity dating back as far as 3000 BCE, including two flint scatters on the flanks of the hill and a sherd of late Neolithic pottery in a small pit in cemetery area.
 Permanent settlement was established around 600 BCE, when a wooden stockade was constructed around the hilltop.
-Broxmouth was continuously inhabited until 200 CE, the period in which Roman occupation of the area ended.
+Broxmouth was then continuously inhabited until 200 CE, when the Roman occupation of the area ended.
 Each generation built on top of what the previous generation had built.
 The layers of construction allowed the excavation team to identify different stages of construction and occupation.

-The phasing of Broxmouth was determined using a combination of stratigraphic evidence and accelerator mass spectrometry dating.
-When Broxmouth was originally excavated accelerator mass spectrometry was not available, to the phasing was developed sing stratigraphic evidence and artefactual and structural typology.
+When Broxmouth was originally excavated accelerator mass spectrometry was not available, so the initial phasing of the site was developed using stratigraphic evidence and artefactual and structural typology.
 As a result, the currently accepted chronology that was published in the 2013 post-excavation analyses An Inherited Place: Broxmouth Hillfort and the South-East Scottish Iron Age is quite different from original phasing developed by Hill.
 One of the elements that was most vital to the construction of a chronology for Broxmouth has been a Baysian analysis of the radiocarbon dates, which was possible thanks to the large quantity of established dates and the presence of long stratigraphic chains.
-This allowed the ranges of potential dates to be constrained and refined and for outliers to be identified.
+This allowed the ranges of potential dates to be constrained and refined, and for outliers to be identified.
 The phasing has been restricted to within the Iron Age due to the limited amount of evidence for earlier activity, which was likely confined to the middle Neolithic period.
 Within the Iron Age there was no period of significant abandonment besides the period between Phases 6 and 7.

+Evidence for Neolithic use

+Unlike the rest of the area at and around the hillfort, the cemetery provides evidence for earlier Neolithic activity.
+One small pit contained hazelnuts and a few sherds of late Neolithic pottery.
+Another stone feature from the Neolithic period provided more pottery, chert, and animal bone.
+These artefacts have been lost since excavation, but it is possible that they represented the remains of a denuded funerary monument.